 Transportation research at OSU can be divided into two broad interest areas: 1) traditional transportation engineering (e.g., transportation planning, operations, design, and safety) and, 2) pavement design and pavement materials.
-There are overlapping interests, but Professors Salvador Hernandez, Katharine Hunter-Zaworski, David Hurwitz, and Haizhong Wang principally lead research in the traditional transportation area, and Professors and Erdem Coleri , and Jason Weiss work in the pavements area.
+There are overlapping interests, but faculty members Salvador Hernandez, Katharine Hunter-Zaworski, David Hurwitz, and Haizhong Wang principally lead research in the traditional transportation area, and faculty members Erdem Coleri , and Jason Weiss work in the pavements area.

 Transportation Engineering faculty maintain active research programs, our main funding agencies include the National Science Foundation, the National Cooperative Highway Research Program, the Transit Cooperative Research Program, the Federal Railroad Administration, the US Department of Education, the National Institute of Disability Indpendent Living, and Rehabilitation Research, the Oregon Department of Transportation, the Pacific Northwest Transportation Consortium (PacTrans), and private industry.